femmestem/Showcase/README.markdown

 ## Documentation
 Documentation coming soon!

-Much of the site, blog, and deployment configurations are covered in the guides and documentation at [Octopress.org](http://octopress.org/docs), as this site is a portfolio-centric expansion of the Octopress 2.0 framework.
+Much of the site, blog, and deployment configurations are covered in the guides and documentation at [Octopress.org](http://octopress.org/docs), since this site is a portfolio-focused expansion of the Octopress 2.0 blogging framework.
 Additional features are listed below.

 Portfolio features are based on Jekyll Collections, an experimental feature introduced in Jekyll 2.0.
-The `new_portfolio` and `new_project` rake tasks set up collections for you, but if you want to peek under the hood, check out [Jekyll Collections](http://jekyllrb.com/docs/collections/).
+The `new_portfolio` and `new_project` rake tasks set up this functionality for you.
+If you want to know how it works, check out [Jekyll Collections](http://jekyllrb.com/docs/collections/).

 ### Some of the Rake tasks available to you: